ondrasouk/encoders-comparison-tool/README.md

 For now it's just smarter Python script.
 No additional queuing of jobs.

+Note:

+- For VVenC have prepared YUV file with same name as input video and ".yuv" extension.
+From input video is retrieved pixel format, size and framerate of video.

 ### Work in progress

 - Minimal Resource Manager - Uncompressed test sequences is large, so storing them in lightweight ffvhuff or other compressed form on slower disk and on demand decompres them on faster disk with smaller capacity (RAM or NVMe SSD).
+On the RAM will be only one sequence at time and on SSD untill 90% of used space.
 For measuring CPU and RAM useage, it's more accurate to work with uncompressed video because even the ffvhuff adds for 4K content about 700MB of RAM.
 - Support for VVenC/VVdeC
-  - serving the YUV file with informations (useage of resource manager)
-  - encode with logging to file and progress in terminal
-  - decode to YUV
-  - encode the output to FFV1
-  - The newest version of VVenC may support Y4M, but for testing it's more reliable to just use YUV.
+  - usage of resource manager to make YUV files to just use YUV.
 - Dump all the standalone scripts for calculating objective VQM in batch, reading the data and plotting them with matplotlib.
 In the future I will integrate them.
+- functions for queing, removing, skipping, pausing, stopping and cleaning transcode jobs as a preparation for making something interactive.
+First will be small TUI.
-- Support for xeve/xevd, HM, VTM, AOMenc/dec, VPxenc/dec on the way
+- Support for xeve/xevd, HM, VTM, AOMenc/dec, VPxenc/dec postponed until I finish other work with more priority (resource manager).

 ### Task list